 In December 1566, Mary Stuart, Queen of Scots had seen her baby son baptised in the Chapel Royal at Stirling Castle according to Catholic Rites.
 England, France and Savoy were all represented and sent lavish gifts.

 Although the Protestant Lords remained outside the Chapel door at the baptism, they did take part in three days of rejoicing, including jousting, feasting, dancing and fireworks in and around the castle.

 From a powerful and respected position, Mary suddenly collapsed.
-Suspected of involvement in the murder of her husband, Lord Darnley, she was eventually forced by the Protestant Lords into prison, where at Loch Leven Castle she was forced to sign the instrument of abdication in favour of her son, the thirteen month old Prince James.
+Suspected of involvement in the murder she was eventually forced by the Protestant Lords into prison, where at Loch Leven Castle she was forced to sign the instrument of abdication in favour of her son, the thirteen month old Prince James.

 The Protestant Lords, with the young Prince in safe keeping in Stirling Castle, needed a speedy coronation in a church which was safe, close to the Castle, and of course, protestant.
 The answer to their problem was of course the Church of the Holy Rude.

 In considerable haste, the coronation was duly held in the Church on 29 July 1567.
-John Knox preached the coronation sermon, presumably with some relish, on the slaying of Queen Ahaliah and the crowning of the young King Joab.
+John Knox preached the coronation sermon, presumably with some relish, on the slaying of Queen and the crowning of the young King.